Adalab/modulo-2-evaluacion-final-IreneBioque/README.md

-# Evaluación final del módulo 2
+# Serieteca

-Este proyecto consiste en un buscador de series para distintos dispositivos, donde puedes guardar tus series favoritas.
+Este proyecto consiste en un buscador de series, donde puedes guardar tus series favoritas.
+Está realizado de forma responsive para que se pueda disfrutar desde cualquier pantalla.

-This project consists of a series search engine for different devices, where you can save your favourite series.
+This project consists of a series search engine, where you can save your favourite series.
+It is made in a responsive way so that it can be enjoyed from any screen.

 ## Comenzando 🚀 / Starting 🚀